momoh23/LIMD/README.md

 @Copyright: University of Huddersfield, uk

 LIMD: Less is more Deep Neural Network

-LIMD consists of a neural input feature calibration inspired from the less is more philosophy -LudwigMiesvan der Rohe-
+LIMDconsists of a neural input feature calibration inspired from the less is more philosophy -LudwigMiesvan der Rohe-

-Prereqisite:
+Prerequisites:
 - Python vers>3.8
 - Arch x64/PowerPC/ARM core>i3
 - Config tensor gpu